 If they can't read the title and meta description, they may not choose to click to your site.
 So, take a good look at Google's suggestions and use them as guides for creating compelling content descriptions for your target audience.

-Sitelinks are hyperlinks to your site’s subpages.
-In search results, they appear below the URL listing.
+Sitelinks are hyperlinks to your site's subpages.
+In the search results, they appear below the URL listing.
 Google perceives sitelinks as proof your website is an authority for the entered search query.

 You can't decide which links will appear here.
 There may be links you don't want to appear in searches.